wtechgo/vidhop-docker/readme.md

 ## Installation

+Prerequisite: You have Docker installed.
+If you haven't, [download Docker](https://docs.docker.com/get-docker/) for your operating system and install it.

 1. Copy the project to your computer.
    `git clone https://github.com/wtechgo/vidhop-docker.git && cd vidhop-docker`
 2. Build the VidHop Docker image.